 Why Does My Ponytail Hair Feel Heavy?

-Direct Answer: A ponytail typically feels heavy due to improper placement (too high on the crown) or a mismatch between the extension’s weight and your natural hair density.
+Direct Answer: A ponytail feels heavy because of improper placement—typically too high on the crown—or because the extension’s weight exceeds what your natural hair density can comfortably support.

 1. Installation Issues